PTE Listening Practice: Modules, Test Format & Success Tips

 To score well, your summary should capture the most significant points from the recording, be well-structured, free of grammar errors, use a diverse vocabulary, and have accurate spelling.

-Multiple Choices & Multiple Answers
+Multiple Choice & Multiple Answers

 You can make your choices by clicking on the options with your mouse.
 Note that you can only listen to the recording once, so it’s best to focus on the audio.